Joseph Rogers (neuroscientist): Biography

 He received a B.A. from Emory University, a Ph.D. from the University of California, San Diego, and completed a postdoctoral fellowship at the Salk Institute, later serving there as a staff scientist.
 He has also held posts at University of Massachusetts Medical School and as a principal investigator in New England's Alzheimer's Disease Center at Harvard University.

 Research

 The role of inflammation in Alzheimer's disease and other neurodegenerative disorders has been a main focus of his work.
 Contributions include "Inflammation and Alzheimer's Disease Pathogenesis" in Neurobiology of Aging, "Inflammation, Anti-inflammatory Agents, and Alzheimer’s Disease: The Last 22 Years" co-authored with Pat McGeer and Edith McGeer, and as an editor of scholarly publications.

 Other professional activities

 Rogers founded Sun Health Research Institute in 1986 near Phoenix, AZ, and served as its President and Senior Scientist until Banner Health's acquisition of the institute in 2008.
 He later served as Executive Director of Health Sciences in SRI International's Biosciences Division from 2012 to 2020.

-Rogers is co-founder and board member of One Step Beyond, Inc., a non-profit organization serving individuals who have intellectual/developmental disabilities and their families in Glendale, AZ; Surprise, AZ; Scottsdale, AZ; and the Bay Area, CA.